vebbis321/thel.foo/content/posts/custom-text-field/index.md

 }
 ```

 This seems like a good solution, but as our text field grows in complexity we end up with to many variables and we also don't have an approach for handling individual methods.
 In other words; we need a light object with all our properties, but the logic of our properties/methods should be determined by some input case.
-Whether you realize it or not, we just described a `struct` that is configured by the input of an `enum`.
+Whether you realize it or not, we just described a struct that is configured by the input of an enum.

 ### Creating the custom configuration

-We create the `enum` that we pass to our object:
+We create the enum that we pass to our object:
 ```swift
 extension CustomTextField {
     enum Types: String {